 Have you been looking for an easy beef chili recipe?
 You’re in the right place!
-This healthy beef recipe will feed a crowd, is incredibly simple to make and includes instructions to make it either on the stovetop, in a slow cooker or in the instant pot!
+This high protein chili recipe will feed a crowd, is incredibly simple to make, and can be made either on the stovetop, in a slow cooker, or in the instant pot!
 Want to know the secret ingredient?
-A little cocoa powder adds more depth of flavor.
+A little cocoa powder is a great way to add more depth of flavor.

 Easy beef chili recipe

 Chili has been a longstanding meal that we bring out when the weather cools down.
-It’s filling, loaded with protein, veggies and such good chili flavors.
+It’s an easy recipe, is filling, loaded with protein and veggies, and is such a flavorful dish.

-Serve it with cornbread, over rice or even tortilla chips.
+Serve it with easy homemade skillet cornbread, over rice, with roasted sweet potato, or even tortilla chips.

 Dinner made easy

 This recipe comes straight out of the November Fit Mama Meal Plan.
-It is just such a good recipes, I needed you to have it here!
+It is just such a good recipe, and I just needed you to have it here too!

 What you’ll need for this beef chili recipe